 "Oswego State provides a tremendous academic and athletic opportunity for any student-athlete interested in continuing her ice hockey career.
 We offer an affordable, quality education with the chance to compete at a school with a tremendous ice hockey tradition in a world-class facility."

-Haney holds a Bachelor of Arts degree in communications and is currently pursuing a Master of Arts degree in education.
-He currently resides in Marcellus.
+Burgio earned a Bachelor of Arts degree in psychology from UMass Boston and is currently pursuing her Master of Education in higher education from Merrimack.

 MARK DIGBY | ASSISTANT MEN'S COACH AT OSWEGO STATE

 Mark Digby has completed his sixth season with the Oswego State Men’s Ice Hockey team.
 Digby joined the program in July 2010 as assistant coach, taking over penalty killing and defense responsibilities.
 He has helped guide the Lakers to an impressive 127-37-10 record in those six years.